 Rudi’s 4 Rules for Backcountry Skiing

-Rudi has been working and playing in the backcountry for decades.
+Rudi has been working and playing in the backcountry for over fifty years.

 You’d have to spend a few winters with him to even begin to absorb all that stored knowledge, but here’s four key pieces of advice for all that yearn to shred the good stuff out of bounds.